AGRICOTE Clover

 Key nutrients

-AGRICOTE Clover contains the essential nutrient molybdenum which is used by both clover and rhizobia for the fixation of atmospheric nitrogen and root nodulation.
-Phosphorous, nitrogen, zinc, and manganese all encourage clover germination by enhancing root development and photosynthesis.
+AGRICOTE Clover contains the essential nutrient molybdenum which both clover and rhizobia use for nitrogen fixation, and root nodulation.
+Phosphorous, nitrogen, zinc, and manganese all enhance root development and photosynthesis to encourage clover germination.

 Lime is incorporated to help correct soil pH, and improve root development.